 Dr. Reema Bhatia awarded the Distinguished Teachers Award in 2009; a UGC research Fellow for 5 years and a National Scholarship Awardee for two years.
 Her research areas include the Sociology of Development and Environment.
 She has been actively involved in working on the river Yamuna and its socio ecological dimensions.
 She has also been involved in researching on various dimensions of health and population.
 She has presented several papers and participated in international and national conferences.
 She is currently involved in teaching Ethnographic Film Making.
 She is also a resource person and content developer for Indira Gandhi National Open University (IGNOU) and National Institute of Open Schooling (NIOS).
 She has been actively involved in the Enabling Unit of the College.
 She has several publications.

 Dr. Binu Sundas before joining the department of Sociology, Miranda House was an Assistant Professor in the Department of Social Systems and Anthropology, Sikkim Central University.
 While at Sikkim Central University, he was awarded with the Best Teacher Award 2011-12, in the School of Social Sciences.
 He was selected to be part of the Young Asian Researchers programme in Hiroshima University, Japan in 2011.
-He is currently associated with a consortium of Japanese universities conducting a study in the area of Food Value Chain in the Indian Sub-continent.
+He was associated with a consortium of Japanese universities conducting a study in the area of Food Value Chain in the Indian Sub-continent.
 He has presented papers in many national and international seminars and conferences and attended workshops.
 His area of interests are Research Methodology, Social Movements, Culture and Society in the Eastern Himalayas, Sociology of Sports and Sociology of Health.
 He is also a resource person and content developer for Indira Gandhi National Open University (IGNOU).
+He has several publications.

 The title of her dissertation was 'Enforced Disappearance and its Narratives of Suffering: Understanding Violence, Suffering and Reconciliation.'
 Her area of interest are Gender and violence, Politics of Reconciliation and Transitional Justice.
 She is pursuing PhD from the Center for the Study of Social Systems, Jawaharlal Nehru University, New Delhi.
 She has presented numerous papers in seminars and conferences, both national and international.